-Allowances for Loan and Lease Losses and Unfunded Loan Commitments and Letters of Credit

-We maintain an allowance for loan and lease losses to absorb losses from the loan portfolio.
-We determine the allowance based on quarterly assessments of the estimated probable credit losses incurred in the loan portfolio.
+Allowances for Loan and Lease Losses and Unfunded Loan Commitments and Letters of Credit based on quarterly assessments of the estimated probable credit losses incurred in the loan portfolio.
 While we make allocations to specific loans and pools of loans, the total reserve is available for all loan and lease losses.
-There were no significant changes during the first three months of 2010 to the process and procedures we follow to determine our allowance of loan and lease losses.
+There were no significant changes during the first six months of 2010 to the process and procedures we follow to determine our allowance of loan and lease losses.